sensu/sensu-docs/content/sensu-go/6.8/operations/maintain-sensu/disaster-recovery.md

 This page describes best practices for making Sensu configuration backups and processes for restoring your Sensu configuration for disaster recovery.

-The disaster recovery processes include steps for creating a backup, but you must make backups *before* you need to use them.
+The disaster recovery processes include steps for creating backups of various configurations pertaining to Sensu, but you must make backups *before* you need to use them.

 Read [best practices for backups][2] for more information.

+This page also makes some assumptions about the disaster scenario, namely that your primary Sensu deployment is down and you need to bring up a new one to take its place.

 ## PostgreSQL